angular/angular/aio/content/guide/roadmap.md

 ## Future

+### Explore hydration and server-side rendering usability improvements

+As part of this effort we'll explore the problem space of hydration with server-side rendering, different approaches, and opportunities for Angular.
+As outcome of this project we'll have validation of the effort as well as a plan for action.

 ### Revamp performance dashboards to detect regressions

 We have a set of benchmarks that we run against every code change to ensure Angular aligns with our performance standards.
 To ensure the framework’s runtime does not regress after a code change, we need to refine some of the existing infrastructure the dashboards step on.